ReadShade/ReadShade/source/reshade/posteffects.rst

 .. note::

-   Unreal 5 games will be a **case-by-case basis** until we release an addon to disable specific effects.
+   For Unreal 5 games, you'll need to figure out the settings **case-by-case** until we release an add-on to turn off specific effects.

 Shader Toggler
 --------------

-The Shader Toggler is a free ReShade add-on that can disable certain effects that may cause issues with Depth3D.
-You can learn more about it in our `ReShade guide <../reshade/reshadeversions>`_.
+The Shader Toggler is a free ReShade add-on that can turn off certain effects that might cause problems with Depth3D.
+You can find out more about it in our `ReShade guide <../reshade/reshadeversions>`_.

 Upcoming Content
 ----------------

-A video guide on deleting post effects on Unreal Engine is coming soon.
-Stay tuned for more updates and tutorials! 📹
+A video guide on how to remove post effects in Unreal Engine is coming soon.
+Keep an eye out for more updates and tutorials! 📹